chawla-si/BookWave-Frontend/README.md

-# Getting Started with Create React App
+# BookWave: A Library Management System

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).